 In my time with Ableton Live software, one of the things I’ve learned with the free-form program is that everybody’s process in the program varies on their own creative process.
-It’s one of the more interesting elements, because it opens the doors for a complete catalogue of styles that can be used to make music in the program.
+It’s one of the more interesting elements because it opens the doors for a complete catalog of styles that can be used to make music in the program.
 Here’s one of the quick tips I learned in regards to expanding your drum rack to create a more extensive group of sounds to play with.

 Drum Rack + Sampler = Drum Rack 2.0